Gearset’s Jira integration makes it easy to automatically post deployment updates to your tickets and track user story progress.

 Jumping for joy over Jira?

 If you’ve had a chance to try out this feature and have any feedback or questions then we want to hear from you!
-Chat to us via the live in-app chat or at [email protected] and a member of the team will get back you.
+Chat to us via the live chat or at [email protected] and a member of the team will get back you.